mrdandelion6/Terminal-Sword/README.md

 The internet router the server is connected on will need the port 55976 forwarded to the server machine's IPv4 address in order for clients on a different network to join.

-If you don't know how to do this, you can look for port forwarding tutorials online or stick to local network gameplay.
+If you don't know how to port forward, you can look for port forwarding tutorials online or stick to local network gameplay.

 ## Dependencies